-When the Desktop app is running (click the app in the Start screen or use the Windows Logo Key + D key combination) you can use lower left hot corner to switch between the Start screen and the Windows Desktop app.
-To do so move your mouse to hover over the bottom left corner of the screen and click the pop-up.
+When the Desktop app is running (click the app in the Start screen or use the Windows Logo Key ## + D key combination) you can use lower left hot corner to switch between the Start screen and the Windows Desktop app.
+To do so move your mouse to hover over the bottom left corner of the Desktop app and left-click.

-When you move to the lower left hot corner in the Start screen itself it will take you back to your most recently used app.
+When you move to the lower left hot corner in the Start screen it will take you back to your most recently used app (if one is running).

-Figure 1 - 12 - Desktop
+Figure 1 - 13 - Desktop